esearcher/Self-Driving-Car-Advanced-Lane-Finding/README.md

 ## **Advanced Lane Finding Project**
 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

+In this project, I write a software pipeline to identify the lane boundaries in a video.

 The goals / steps of this project are the following:

 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.